 Examines biological principles and cultural practices involved in the growth and production of apple, pear, peach, cherry, plum, apricot, almond, and miscellaneous citrus and nut crops.
 Offered every fall semester.
 Prerequisite: HORT 100 or IB 103.

 Provides theoretical and practical experience in the principles and practices of postharvest handling of cut flowers, ornamentals, fruits, and vegetables, emphasizing factors that impact quality, shelf-life, and safety.
 Requires two field trips, one to a local produce warehouse and the other to local supermarkets.
 Offered every fall semester.
 Prerequisite: HORT 100, CHEM 102, CHEM 103, IB 103.

 Individual research, special problems, thesis, development and/or design work under the direction of the Honors advisor.
-May be repeated in the same or subsequent terms.
-No more than 12 hours of special problems, research, thesis and/or individual studies may be counted toward degree.
+May be repeated.
+Independent Study courses are limited to 12 hours total applying to a degree in ACES.
 Prerequisite: Junior standing, admission to the ACES Honors Program, and consent of instructor.

 Horticultural crop growth is examined in relation to plant structure, environment, and cultural practices.
 Emphasizes environmental control of whole plant growth as influenced by the supply of the raw materials required for growth: water, carbon dioxide, radiant energy, including the influence of temperature and photoperiod on plant growth and development.
 The shoot and root interactions with the environment are characterized relative to cultural practices.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: HORT 100 or IB 103 and junior standing.